spinningtopsofdoom/navigating-clojurescript-fire-swamp/clojure_west/externs/01-externs.md

 !SLIDE

-# Problem solved right?
+# So all you need to do is go through all your JavaScript libraries and write down all the names they export
-## Manual Bookkeeping for all Third Party method / functions / variables etc.
+# :(

 !SLIDE

 Worst Case
 Fully manual

-JS Library
+JS Library Most Common case
 Can't Use

 !SLIDE

-Better Casw
+Better Case
 Uncanny Valley
 Have to manually wireup externs file